ACCakut/pan-genome-visualization/README.md

 Note that the data still has to be prepared and served independently.
 It can be served by a separate server or on the same server as the application.
 The `DATA_ROOT_URL` should be set correctly, so that the app can find the data.

 In fact, this is exactly how https://pangenome.org works.
 The data and the app are both served on AWS S3 (different buckets), both via Cloudfront cache.
 The app is built by the GitHub Action and the `public/` directory is simply copied to S3 (see GitHub Action config in `.github/workflows/ci.yml`).

+Similarly, the `npm run start` command just runs a local static web server (based on Express), which serves the `public/` directory.